Menu

 Breakfast, Lunch, Dinner

-Day 3: Kawaguchiko (Mt Fuji)
+Day 3: Kawaguchiko

-Kawaguchiko offers some breathtaking views of the majestic Mt Fuji and its lakes, and hosts a number of boutique museums and galleries.
+Today you leave Tokyo transferring by train to your next destination Kawaguchiko.
+This small town is located in the lakes district in the foothills of Mt Fuji.
+Kawaguchiko offers some breathtaking views of the majestic Mt Fuji and its lakes and hosts several boutique museums and galleries.

 Tonight, you will stay at a traditional Japanese inn, and sleep on a futon bedding in a tatami matted Japanese style bedroom.
 Here you have the chance to soak in a hot-spring onsen bath with dramatic views of Mt Fuji across the lake (weather permitting of course!).